 All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.
-A student's dress, grooming and appearance, including hair style/color, jewelry, make-up and nails, shall:
+A student's appearance shall:

 - 1. Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
-Recognize that extremely brief or revealing garments such as tube, tank, or net tops, spaghetti straps, racer backs, plunging necklines (front and/or back) and see-through garments are not appropriate. - 3.
-Ensure that underwear is completely covered with outer clothing. - 4.
-Include footwear at all time.
-Unsafe footwear will not be allowed. - 5.
-Not include the wearing of headgear, mouth gear, sunglasses and/or chains in excess of 6" in any building except for a medical or religious purpose. - 6.
-Not include items that are vulgar, obscene, discriminatory, libelous or denigrate others based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, , disability, gender, sexual orientation or sex. - 7.
-Not include gang related clothing or paraphernalia. - 8.
+Appropriate footwear is required at all times. - 3.
+Not include items that are vulgar, obscene, discriminatory, or libelous or denigrate others based on a person's actual or perceived race, color, weight, height, national origin, ethnic group, religion, religious practice, disability, gender, sexual orientation or sex.

+- 4. Not include gang related clothing or paraphernalia. - 5.
 Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.